VladimirMarkelov/rclc/README.md

 ## RionaCalc

 Mathematical expression calculator with big integers, floats, common fractions, and complex numbers support.
-It can be launched in two modes: immediate, when rcalc gets an expression, calculates it, prints the result, and exits; and interactive, when rcalc displays a prompt and calculates every expression you type.
+It can be launched in two modes: immediate, when rclc gets an expression, calculates it, prints the result, and exits; and interactive, when rclc displays a prompt and calculates every expression you type.

 Suggestions, ideas, pull requests are very welcome.
 Thank you!